IamHellToday/Flexbox/README.md

-This project was made during the Kodilla Programming Course.
-It is a gallery made with the use of Flexbox.
+Gallery made with the use of Flexbox.